-Sarah Reddington is an Assistant Professor in Child and Youth Study.
+Sarah Reddington is an Associate Professor in Child and Youth Study.
 She holds a BA/BPE and an MEd (Inclusive Focus) from Acadia University and a PhD from the University of South Australia (2014).

 Sarah’s research in the field of critical disability and gender studies focuses on how underrepresented young people are impacted by dominant, contemporary knowledges.
 Explicitly, her research explores how institutionalized practices, policies and programs impact marginalized young people’s subjectivities and equitable access to education.
 Sarah’s body of research engages with poststructural thinking, affect theory, posthumanism, Deleuzoguattarian theory, queer theory, diffraction and new materialism to challenge the conditions of oppression with the large aim to remove systemic barriers and attend to the complexity of individual experience.
 Sarah’s sub-research area investigates young children’s exploration of physical movement.
 Sarah has developed a community young children’s movement program, called PACE (Physically Active Children Excel).
 The PACE program is delivered one morning a week on campus, and it is run by Mount student volunteers.